MicrosoftDocs/microsoft-salescopilot-docs/articles/view-understand-meeting-summary.md

 The **Recap** tab displays call highlights and follow-up action items that Copilot for Sales identified during the call.

 > [!NOTE]
 > Call highlights won't be generated if the meeting recording duration exceeds 70 minutes.
+In North Ameraica and Europe regions, the supported meeting recording duration is 100 minutes.

 :::image type="content" source="media/recap-tab.png" alt-text="Screenshot showing the Recap tab in Copilot for Sales meeting summary.":::